astillsjr/61040-portfolio/README.md

 ## 🧑‍💻 About Me

 Hi!
-I'm Anthony Stills Jr., a Senior studying Computer Science and Engineering.
+I'm Anthony Stills Jr., a senior studying Computer Science and Engineering.
 I'm passionate about writing clean, efficient code and building software that solves real-world problems.
 This portfolio showcases my growth and understanding of software design throughout the semester.

 ---